Agent Configuration

 async def before(content: dict, context: dict) -> dict:

-# Extract a unique identifier for this conversation
+# Extract a stable identifier for this conversation from the connector payload.

 return contentUsing Input Keys